Igor Picușceac

 Igor Picușceac (born 27 March 1983) is a Moldovan football coach and a former player who played as a striker.
-He is the current head coach of Moldovan Liga club Milsami Orhei.

 International career

 Picușceac scored his first goal for Moldova in a 2–1 defeat to Israel in a 2010 FIFA World Cup qualifier match.
 Scored in 47th second of match, this is the fastest goal ever scored by Moldova in any match.

 Coaching career

 In October 2020 he was hired as a manager of Akron Tolyatti.

+On 1 July 2026, Armenian Premier League club Syunik announced the appointment of Picușceac as their new Head Coach.